Over 5,000 years of empires, invasions, inventions and intrigue make up the fascinating and diverse world of Chinese history.

-What a tragedy it is then that the world never got to see Wang live past 29.
-She died in 1797 from illness, but not before she had given all of her works to her friend Madam Kuai for preservation.
+What a tragedy it is then that the world never got to see Wang live past 29; she died in 1797 from illness, but not before she had given all of her works to her friend Madam Kuai for preservation.

 Ching Shih: From Prostitute to Pirate

-Not much is known about the early years of Ching Shih, other than that she was working as prostitute in Guangdong until she met pirate captain Zheng Yi, who asked her to marry him.
+Born in 1775, not much is known about the early years of Ching Shih, other than that she was working as prostitute in Guangdong until she met pirate captain Zheng Yi, who asked her to marry him.

 Part pirate, part privateer, Zheng and his new wife (and partner in crime) set off to fight in the Tay Son Rebellion.
-Fighting for the Tay Son rulers, Zheng didn’t find much success during the rebellion and left the uprising early after sustaining a number of losses to the fleet.
+Fighting for the Tay Son rulers, Zheng didn’t find much success during the rebellion, and left the uprising early after sustaining a number of losses to the fleet.

 Originally working in a small watch factory for RMB120 a month, she handed in her resignation after becoming displeased with the working conditions.
 Rather than let her go, her boss promoted her and she stayed with the company until it folded.

-This small bedroom operation would eventually go on to become Lens Technology which started making phone screens for Nokia, HTC and Samsung.
+This small bedroom operation would eventually go on to become Lens Technology, which has variously made phone screens for Nokia, HTC and Samsung.
 However, the biggest turning point for her was when she designed and manufactured the touchscreens for the original Apple iPhone.

-Her ‘rags-to-riches’ story has become an inspiration to the millions of migrant workers across the country.
+Zhou’s ‘rags-to-riches’ story has become an inspiration to the millions of migrant workers across the country.